uroybd/topobon/src/site/notes/Personal/Reading/Reading Note Convention.md

 {"title":"Reading Note Convention","created":"2023-01-31T00:41:36+06:00","updated":"2023-01-31T17:02:53+06:00","dg-publish":true,"tags":["reading-convention"],"dg-metatags":{"description":"This is the convention being followed for all reading notes exported after January 31, 2023","og:description":"This is the convention being followed for all reading notes exported after January 31, 2023"},"maturity":3,"permalink":"/personal/reading/reading-note-convention/","metatags":{"description":"This is the convention being followed for all reading notes exported after January 31, 2023","og:description":"This is the convention being followed for all reading notes exported after January 31, 2023"},"dgPassFrontmatter":true}
 ---

-This is the convention being followed for all reading notes exported after January 31, 2023 (and some of the previous exports):
+This is the convention being followed for all reading notes exported after January 31, 2023 (and some previous exports):

 | In KOReader | In Export          | Meaning                                                            |
 |:----------- |:------------------ |:------------------------------------------------------------------ |